Peace (Canada) Interview

 Nov-2007: Interview mainly about the different lacing methods, delving into areas such as fashion versus function plus cultural influences such as the wearer's nationality and age.

-- Interview for: Peace Magazine (formerly Canada’s street style magazine, since closed)
+- Interviewed for: Peace (formerly Canada’s street style magazine, since closed)

 - Interviewed by: Morgan Gerard